ole-knf/GRIDSAFE/README.md

 After choosing a power grid compatible with Wattson, we still need to add the IDS to the environment and define our attacks.
 This section details the technical side of this procedure.
 The thesis details guidelines on how one should approach IDS sensor placement and configurations.

-The “scenarios” folder contains the power grid scenario we use for our evaluation, as well as our adaptions to integrate an IDS (scenarios/powerowl_test/ids_extension.py).
-Apart from this extension, the scenario is part of Wattson and not my own work.
+The “scenarios” folder contains the power grid scenario we use for our evaluation, as well as our adaptions to integrate IDSs (scenarios/powerowl_test/ids_extension.py).
+Apart from this extension, the scenario is part of Wattson and NOT my own work.

 ### VM based IDS Integration into Wattson